Seamless Gutters are they worth the cost

 1. Cracks or splits of any kind

-While small cracks in your gutters may not seem like a huge issue, small cracks will eventually turn into huge ones & it may happen sooner than you think.
-If you allow cracks to remain without, water can not only damage gutters further, it can damage the fascia boards behind the gutters, the shingles above the gutter & the foundation below.
+While small cracks in your gutters may not seem like a big issue, small cracks will eventually turn into big ones and it may happen sooner than you think.
+If you allow cracks to remain without, water can not only damage gutters further, it can damage the fascia boards behind the gutters, the shingles above the gutter and the foundation below.

 2. Paint peeling on or around your gutters and/or flecks of orange